 But Malta: Women, history, books and places is more than just a mere collection of facts and information.
 It is extremely well researched with an extensive literature review; so it is definitely not just a summary.
-It is a captivating book where the narrative flows easily as very interesting material is presented in an excellent manner and discussed.
-How can one not get immediately attentive when in the introduction you are greeted with of all things a crater on planet Mercury named after the first known Maltese woman painter, Maria de Dominici, born in 1645.
+It is a captivating book where the narrative flows easily as very interesting material is presented and discussed in an excellent manner.
+How can one not get immediately attentive when in the introductory gretings include, of all things, referece to a crater on planet Mercury named after the first known Maltese woman painter, Maria de Dominici, born in 1645?
 Now, how on earth did I not know that?